rust-lang/rustfmt/README.md

 To run rustfmt after this, use `cargo run --bin rustfmt -- filename`.
 See the notes above on running rustfmt.

-All command should be run in the project's root directory.

 ### Troubleshooting the toolchain

 This project uses a pinned toolchain with specific components, as indicated in